TomatenKuchenDEV/docs/docs/suggest.md

 #### `new`

-In this channel new suggestions will be sent.
-In most cases using this setting is what you want.
+New suggestions are sent into this channel.
+In most cases using only this setting is what you want.

+If a message is sent in this channel it's automatically converted to a suggestion (including attachments).
+This can be disabled for a message by prefixing the content of it with "[!]".

 #### `approved` and `denied`